ForgeRock/modernize-accelerators/forgerock-am-migration-sso-jit/README.md

 ![Scenario1](images/Scenario1.png)
 <br>

+<b>Note:</b> Following this scenario, some users might never get their password migrated before the legacy IAM is decomissioned.
+To avoid this problem, a [bulk migration toolkit](https://github.com/ForgeRock/modernize-accelerators/tree/master/forgerock-bulk-migration-generic) has been designed.

 ### 4.2.
 Scenario 2 - The user accesses the authentication tree, with no legacy SSO token in the browser, after previously accessing Scenario 1 - was created with no password
 - The user accesses the authentication tree.
 The tree is prompting the user for the username and password.
 - After providing credentials, the user is successfully authenticated.
 This happens because the user was successfully logged in to the legacy IAM system.
 Since the Data Store Decision node returned false but the user was already migrated, and the legacy login was successful, the password is also updated in DS.